estebanpena/3D-onut/README.md

 ## Try it out
-* download by hitting the green code button-dwnld zip,etc.
+* download by hitting the green code button-choose download zip
 * open CLI and open the location where the program is saved
 * command to compile the program
  `owner@owner:/$ g++ donut.cpp -o donut`